Skip to main content

 2. Six Levels of Bloom's Taxonomy

 2.2 Comprehension (Understanding): This level involves grasping the meaning of information.
 Learners demonstrate comprehension by interpreting and explaining concepts in their own words.
-It goes beyond simple recall, requiring an understanding of the relationships between ideas or the ability to summarize information.
+It goes beyond simple recall, requiring an understanding of the relationships between ideas or the ability to summarise information.

 2.4 Analysis: Analysis involves breaking down complex information into its constituent parts to understand their relationships.
 Learners at this level examine the components, identify patterns, and explore the underlying structures.
 It goes beyond comprehension to uncover the nuances within the information.